-Charles Lee "Charlie" Benante (born 27 November 1962, in The Bronx, New York) is an Italian-American musician best known as the drummer (and studio-only guitarist) for the heavy metal bands Anthrax and Stormtroopers of Death (S.O.D.).
+Charles Lee "Charlie" Benante (born November 27, 1962, in The Bronx, New York) is an American musician best known as the drummer, main songwriter (and studio-only guitarist) for thrash metal band Anthrax, as well as crossover thrash band Stormtroopers of Death (S.O.D.).

 Benante joined Anthrax in 1983, prior to the recording of the band's debut album Fistful of Metal, and has been the band's drummer to the present day.
 He is known for having a very fast double kick technique and has been credited as one of the pioneers of double-bass, as well as with popularizing the blast beat technique with thrash metal.

 He is also an accomplished guitarist, contributing lead guitar to S.O.D.'s Speak English or Die album, as well as the majority of the music for Anthrax.
-Along with his musician duties, Benante is also a graphic artist and has created many of Anthrax's album cover and t-shirt designs.
+Along with his musician duties, Benante is also a graphic artist and has created many of Anthrax's album covers and T-shirt designs.

 Benante is the uncle of Anthrax bassist Frank Bello, whose mother is Benante's older sister.
 His other nephew, Frank's younger brother, Anthony, was murdered in the Bronx, NYC, on March 25, 1996.
 To the grief of Benante, the murder was never solved.

 Benante has stated in most of the old Anthrax interviews and videos that his favorite fictional character is Darth Vader.

 Benante is an avid fan of the 1975 film Jaws, and owns a sizeable collection of the film's merchandise.
 He was featured in the documentary The Shark Is Still Working, which was included on the Jaws 2012 Blu-ray release.